bkopanja/bkopanja/README.md

 # What's currently going on in my life (professionally ofc 🙂)

-Well beleve it or ono, I’m currently learning Python - it's that simple, not ML, not Cryptpo or something else super "hot" right now...
+Well beleve it or not, I’m currently learning Python - it's that simple, not ML, not Cryptpo or something else super "hot" right now...
 Plain and simple Python 🙂!

 Every senior software developer can "hack" a thing or two using any language, but I want to deeply familiarize myself with Python as I never had a chance to do so in my day-to-day work so I made it my missin to kick-off several personal projects in 2023. written fully in Python and grow my public github repo-land, it's been about time 🤘